-Hello Goodbye exploring loss, displacement and denial I present a cast of figures in a generalised beach setting.
+Hello Goodbye exploring loss and displacement I present a cast of figures in a beach setting.

-Love Feeds the Soul intimate images of romance and passion referencing Hollywood on-screen kisses and the film Fear Eats the Soul (Rainer Werner Fassbinder).
+Love Feeds the Soul referencing Hollywood on-screen kisses and the film Fear Eats the Soul (Rainer Werner Fassbinder).

 Play paintings of alfresco recreational activities playfully exploring societal concerns, including gender, identity and belonging. ‘…vital topics are explored through portraits of real or imagined characters, often existing in groups.
 Giving the canvas over to these figures…she foregrounds the importance of the body as a tool with which to explore complex issues employing abstract forms and colour to create charged and engaging group studies.’
 (Charlotte Flint, Looking at You, 2019)